-There’s a price to be paid for looking good.
-And while it’s not a choice between the benefits of a gym membership and a share bag of crisps (what even is a ‘share’ bag?), the cost of that beautiful curving roofline in the CLA Coupé is limited headroom in the back seats.
-If your driving duties involve ferrying tall teenagers hither and thither, you’ll hear a lot less moaning from the back seats if you choose the CLA Shooting Break, which makes for more spacious accommodation thanks to its higher roofline.
+There’s a price to be paid for looking good, and the cost of that beautiful curving roofline in the CLA Coupé is limited headroom in the back seats.
+If your driving duties involve ferrying tall teenagers hither and thither, you’ll hear a lot less moaning from the back seats if you choose the CLA Shooting Brake, which makes for more spacious accommodation thanks to its higher roofline.

-Whichever version you opt for, it’ll come exceptionally well kitted-out.
-Even the entry models left the factory with an impressive amount of equipment.
-Items such as cruise control and dual-zone climate control - to make long-distance journeys more relaxing - are standard-fit.
-So too is the 7.0-inch screen infotainment system, which can be hooked up to your smartphone.
+Whichever version you opt for, it’ll come exceptionally well-kitted out – even the entry models left the factory with an impressive amount of equipment.
+Items such as cruise control and dual-zone climate control – to make long-distance journeys more relaxing – are standard-fit, as is the seven-inch screen infotainment system, which can be hooked up to your smartphone.

 Lights and wipers that switch themselves on automatically when required and stylish 18-inch alloy wheels are also fitted to the entry-level model.

-We won’t be need the brainpower of Professor Brian Cox to tell us that the CLA Shooting Break is a more practical choice than the CLA Coupé.
-Even the Shooting Break doesn’t provide estate car-like practicality.
+We don’t need the brainpower of Professor Brian Cox to tell us that the CLA Shooting Brake is a more practical choice than the CLA Coupé, but even the Shooting Brake doesn’t provide estate car-like practicality.

 While the boot is quite long, the load lip is high, and the bumper is quite deep.
-That means it’s all too easy to get dust and dirt on your clothes while leaning forward to load items into the boot.
-An important considerations when we’re talking style.
-The opening is also fairly narrow.
+That means it’s all too easy to get dust and dirt on your clothes while leaning forward to load items into the boot – an important consideration when we’re talking style.
+It's also worth noting the opening is also fairly narrow.
 If there’s no one sitting in the back seats, they can quickly be folded forward to provide a lot more space.

-The opening in the CLA Coupé’s boot is even narrower than the CLA Shooting Break’s and larger items will require the seats folding.
-There is more space than you get with the boot on Mercedes-Benz A Class hatchback, with which the CLA shares its mechanical underpinnings.
+The opening in the CLA Coupé’s boot is even narrower than the CLA Shooting Brake’s, and larger items will require the seats folding.
+There's more space than you get with the boot on a Mercedes-Benz A Class hatchback, with which the CLA shares its mechanical underpinnings.

 Running costs and reliability

-If you drive carefully, you should get around 40mpg from the entry-level petrol engine, while switching to diesel power will enable to you to drive for another 10 to 15 miles on each gallon of fuel.
+If you drive carefully, you should get around 40mpg from the entry-level petrol engine, while switching to diesel power will enable to you to drive for another 10-15 miles on each gallon of fuel.